-Guideline Code and/or Guide Description Company's Compliance or Explanation Internal Au dit 13.1 13.2 13.3 13.4 13.5 Please provide details of the Company's internal audit function, if any.
-The Company's internal audit function is outsourced to RSM Risk Advisory Pte.
-Ltd. that reports directly to the AC Chairman.
-The IA plans its internal audit schedules in consultation with the Management and its plans are submitted to the AC.
-The AC reviews and approves the internal audit plan to ensure the adequacy of the scope of audit.
-The AC is satisfied that IA is adequately qualified (given, inter alia , its adherence to standards set by nationally or internationally recognised professional bodies) and resourced, and has the appropriate standing in the Company to discharge its duties effectively.
-DER RIGHTS AND RESPO ation with Shareholders DNSIBILITIES 15.2 15.3 15.4 (a) Does the Company regularly communicate with shareholders and attend to their questions?
+Guideline Code and/or Guide Description Company's Compliance or Explanation SHAREHOLDER RIGHTS AND RESPONSIBILITIES Communication with Shareholders 15.2 15.3 15.4 (a) Does the Company regularly communicate with shareholders and attend to their questions?
 How often does the Company meet with institutional and retail investors?
 Communication with shareholders is managed by the Board.
-All announcements are released via SGXNET, including the half-year and full-year financial results, distribution of notices, press releases, analyst briefings, presentations, announcement on acquisitions and other material developments.
+All announcements are released via SGXNET, including the half-year and full-year financial results, distribution of notices, press releases, analyst briefings, presentations, announcement on acquisitions, corporate development and other material developments.
 The Company does not practise selective disclosure and price sensitive information is publicly released on an immediate basis where required under the Catalist Rules.
 In addition, all shareholders will receive the Company's annual reports together with the notices of AGM, which are also accessible through SGXNET.
-The notice of AGM is also advertised in the newspapers. (b) Is this done by a dedicated investor relations team (or equivalent)?
+The notice of AGM is also advertised in the newspapers.
+Shareholders are entitled to attend the general meetings of shareholders and are afforded the opportunity to participate effectively in and vote at general meetings of shareholders.
+An independent polling agent is appointed by the Company for general meetings who will explain the voting procedures that govern the general meetings of shareholders.
+Results of votings are announced on timely manner via SGXNET. regime under the Singapore Companies (Amendment) Act 2014, indirect investors who hold the Company's shares through a nominee company or custodian bank or through a Central Provident Fund agent bank may attend and vote at general meetings. (b) Is this done by a dedicated investor relations team (or equivalent)?
 If not, who performs this role?
 The Company does not have a dedicated investor relations team.
 The Company's Executive Chairman, Managing Director and CFO are responsible for the Company's communication with shareholders. (c) How does the Company keep shareholders informed of corporate developments, apart from SGXNET announcements and the annual report?
 Apart from the SGXNET announcements and its annual report, the Company will also conduct media interviews as and when appropriate to give shareholders and the public deeper insights of the Group's business and strategies when opportunities present themselves.
 Further, the Company may, if it considers necessary and appropriate, release press releases or organise media/analyst briefings to keep shareholders informed of its corporate development.